Tova Berlinski: Life and career

-Berlinski was born in Auschwitz as Gusta Wolf, the daughter of a Hasidim, owner of a furniture store, Samuel Wolf, and Gizela née Horowitz.
+Berlinski was born in Oświęcim as Gusta Wolf, the daughter of a Hasidim, owner of a furniture store, Samuel Wolf, and Gizela née Horowitz.
 She was the eldest of six siblings.

 She met her husband, Elijah, thanks to her activity in the Zionist youth movement.
 Ten days after their wedding in 1938, they left Poland, for the then Mandatory Palestine to join the pioneers working to establish Israel.
 They came as illegal immigrants, avoiding British authorities who were restricting Jewish immigration at the time.
 The artist kept in touch with her family in Poland as long as it was possible to send letters.
-During World War II, her family in Poland died in Auschwitz-Birkenau.
+During World War II, her family in Poland was murdered in Auschwitz-Birkenau.

 Initially, she was passionate about theatre.
 She started painting at the age of 38.
 From 1953 to 1957, she studied at the Bezalel Academy of Arts in Jerusalem; later also in Paris under the care of Andre Lhote and Henri Goetz, where she remained within the circle of abstract expressionism.
 Until 1952 she lived in Tel Aviv.
 Then she lived and worked in Jerusalem.
 In 1963, she won the Jerusalem Prize, and in 2000, she received the Mordechai Ish-Shalom Award for Lifetime Achievement and a significant contribution to the development of art.

 From 1965 to 1984, she was a lecturer at The Popular University – Beit Ha'Am Bezalel.
 She also conducted private lessons in her own studio.
 In 1974 she joined the Aklim group.
 From 1982 to 1984, she was a member of the Radius Group.

 In 1984, for the first time since leaving Poland, the artist visited her hometown, Oświęcim.
 Later, she revisited the city many times, refusing to associate the town solely in the light of the history of the concentration camp that existed here and wanting to emphasize the importance of her memories of her happy childhood in this city.

-Berlinski died in Jerusalem on 16 January 2022, at the age is 1.06 centuries.
+Berlinski died in Jerusalem on 16 January 2022, at the age of 106 years.